SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 ### Manipulation of Feature Attribution Methods

-We are talking about manipulations in the follwing sense: Given that I have a neural network classifier $\Phi$ that performs well for my purposes, I want another classifier $\Phi^\prime$ that performs equally well but with a completely arbitrary feature importance.
+We are talking about manipulations in the follwing sense: Given that I have a neural network classifier $$\Phi$$ that performs well for my purposes, I want another classifier $\Phi^\prime$ that performs equally well but with a completely arbitrary feature importance.

 These heuristic FAMs all make implicit assumptions on the data distribution (some of them do that in a layer-wise fashion), see [Lundberg2017].